 Mac/MacBook won't boot from USB, follow these solutions

-Check if you've created the bootable USB drive correctly
+Check if the USB installer is bootable

 Creating a bootable USB drive is a complicated and hard job.
 If any step goes wrong, you'll fail to create a bootable USB installer or make an unusable one.
 Eventually, your MacBook Pro won't boot from the USB.